 My stomach responds before the tears fall.
 It is exactly what I needed to hear.
 But that is not why I am crying.

-It is the first time that God has spoken to me in Igbo.Make a donation
+It is the first time that God has spoken to me in Igbo.Support Aeon: make a one-off donation